Program details are provided lower on the page.

-Transfer Credits to CTU Aurora
+Transfer Credits to CTU Denver South

-At CTU Aurora, we value your prior experience and skills.
-When you pursue a degree online or on-campus with our university, you may be able to earn transfer credits for your prior qualifying work or college experience.
+At CTU Denver South, we value your prior experience and skills.
+When you pursue a degree online or on-campus with our university, you may be able to earn transfer credits for your prior qualifying work or college experience**.
 You might have pursued a degree a few years ago and are reenrolling later in life, or maybe you’re attending college for the first time.
 Regardless of your situation, our admissions and Prior Learning Assessment (PLA) department are ready to help you through the admissions process and evaluate qualifying experience toward your CTU degree requirements.

 Transfer Your Qualifying Credits